nisarg-dave/premier-league-app/README.md

 # Premier League App

 A web app to display standings, fixtures, and live scores of the Premier League using RapidAPI’s football API.
-The application is running in Docker containers on an AWS EC2 instance.
+The Vue frontend, Express backend server and Nginx reverse proxy are running in Docker containers on an AWS EC2 instance.

 ## Stack